Massimiliano-Migliorini/machine-vision-cardboard-symmetry/README.md

 Final results and visualizations will be displayed and saved in the output directory.

 ## 📷 Results
-See `Report.pdf`, the expected output to be provided to the company is:
+See `Report.pdf` for more details.
+In brief, the expected output to be provided to the company is:

 | Raw image (+ allignment and cropping) | Expected visual output |
 |--------------------------|------------------------|